microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 With `dotnet test`, users should be able to use [Microsoft testing platform](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-platform-intro?tabs=dotnetcli#microsofttestingplatform-pillars) to run their tests for the sake of improving their experience.
 They should have the option to opt-in/out this new experience.

 The reason for opting-in/out this experience is
-1. autodetecting if test projects are using vstest or the testing platform is complex, and we would end up with many false positives, making it hard to deliver a working and consistent experience.
+1. Autodetecting if test projects are using vstest or the testing platform is complex, and we would end up with many false positives, making it hard to deliver a working and consistent experience.
 2. Mixed mode (i.e. having projects using vstest and testing platform in the same solution) will never work as the two platforms have different command line options and different features, thus the mapping will not work as expected.

 ## Note

-We want to design in a way we won't break users and it should be backwards compatible.
+We want to design in a way that is future proof and easy to keep backwards compatible.

 ### Proposed solution